KeganCherry/EduIntel/README.md

-# CougarMetrics
+# EduIntel

-CougarMetrics is a data-centric academic dashboard designed for students at **Tomball High School**.
+EduIntel is a data-centric academic dashboard designed for students at **Tomball High School**.
 The application pulls data directly from the **Tomball ISD Home Access Center (HAC)** to provide detailed grade analysis, GPA calculations, course planning assistance, and predictive academic tools.
 This project focuses on giving students deeper visibility into their academic performance through structured data processing and intelligent features.

 ---